 Guide

-Long text dumps are useful, but dropping thousands of lines into chat is usually painful for everyone involved.
+Long text dumps are useful, but dropping thousands of lines into chat is usually painful.
+A short link keeps the message clean and lets the recipient open the full snippet when they are ready.

 The fastest clean option is usually a share link.
-Paste the text into a dedicated page, generate the URL, and let the recipient open it when they are ready.
+Paste the text into a dedicated page, generate the URL, and send that link instead of a wall of text.

 Paste as text when readability matters